Bringing you the latest news & resources in eye health

 It’s quite common for a person to become contact lens intolerant over time (experiencing pain, stinging and discomfort while wearing them), even if they didn’t have issues initially.
 If contact lenses become problematic, many people choose laser vision correction to stay spectacle independent.

-In the long run, it can be more cost effective to have laser eye surgery than pay for the ongoing expense of replacing and maintaining glasses and/or contact lenses.
+In the long run, it can be more cost-effective to have laser eye surgery than pay for the ongoing expense of replacing and maintaining glasses and/or contact lenses.
 This is especially true for people who need visual aids from a younger age.
+Read more about laser eye surgery costs.

-Many people choose to have laser eye surgery in order to pursue a particular profession.
-Some jobs are difficult to perform while wearing glasses (e.g. chefs, professional sportspeople), and certain career paths (e.g. Air Force pilots) require candidates to be spectacle free.
+Many people choose to have laser eye surgery in order to pursue a particular profession, as some jobs are difficult to perform while wearing glasses (e.g. chefs, professional sportspeople).

 Waking in the middle of the night and fumbling to find glasses or insert contacts to tend to a child or needing to keep an eye on kids at the beach are some of the reasons that parents decide to have laser vision correction.